DennisPing/Benchmarks/README.md

 ## Recording Time

 Python's interpreted nature means that time starts instantly, before Numba compiling even finishes.
 A compiled language like Go or Java starts recording time after compiling finishes.
-Therefore, for a trivial function like `"hello world"`, Go will record the completion time as 0.000 sec while Python-Numba will record the completion time as 0.123 sec.
+Therefore, in a trivial function like `hello_world`, Go will record the completion time as 0.000 sec while Python-Numba will record the completion time as 0.123 sec.
 The correct workaround is to record time using a shell (Powershell, Bash, Zsh), but I'm too lazy to do that...

 To make the comparison fair, I ran the Python-Numba sequence 6 times (1st time to get compiling out of the way).
 The other 5 times are averaged as the actual result.

 ## Fibonacci Sequence (Naive)

-This is the basic Fibonacci sequence we all learn at school.
+This is the basic Fibonacci sequence we all learned at school.
 The sequence goes like: 0, 1, 1, 2, 3, 5, 8 ...
 The 47th position is 2,971,215,073.

 | Language          | n-th number   | Average Time (sec) | Improvement over Slowest |